 Professor Daniel “Coyote” Souza-

 Professor Souza began teaching in the United States beginning in 2002, San Diego, CA. He finally moved permanently to Albuquerque, NM in 2016 holding the rank of a 6th Degree Balck Belt.
-There, he has built his Coyote Brazilian Jiu-Jitsu Academy/Carlson Gracie Team from the ground up as well as NMBJJF “New Mexico Brazilian Jiu Jitsu Federation”.
-The New Mexico Brazilian Jiu-Jitsu Federation which puts on several Jiu-Jitsu tournaments a year.
-Married with Gabriela Souza, and have four kids, Ryckson(25), Rollyson(21), Alex(14), and Sarah(12), they all practice BJJ.
+There, he has built his Coyote Brazilian Jiu-Jitsu Academy/Carlson Gracie Team from the ground up.
+He is married with Gabriela Souza who is also owner of the academy, and has four kids; Ryckson(27), Rollyson(23), Alex, and Sarah, they all practice BJJ.

 Professor Souza has won multiple titles and medals as an individual athlete throughout his martial arts career, and his school has earned multiple first place titles and trophies.